faizan1234567/8-Puzzle-A-Star-Search/README.md

 ```
 The result will be written to an output .txt file.

+# New Features
+ - Duplicate entries checker code
+ - User input on run time
+ - Convergence and devergence check
+ - Optimized memory
+ - Option to write program input/output to the .txt file.

 ## Note
 Some intiale state don't converge to the goal state.
 It is important to check it before
 running the algorithm.
 In this repository, it is implemented in the node class.